 Bonus: Set Up Automated Drip Notifications With PushEngage

-If you want, you can also set up automated drip notifications with PushEngage.
-Drip campaigns are automated messages that are usually sent to subscribers to welcome them to your website, announce a sale, or offer discount coupons.
+You can also set up automated drip notifications with PushEngage.
+These are messages automatically sent to subscribers to welcome them, announce a sale, or offer discount coupons.

 To set up a drip campaign, visit the PushEngage » Drip page from the WordPress dashboard and click the ‘Add New’ button.